Rosario Central fans at the Clásico Rosarino. Photo: Wikimedia Commons.

 The biggest rivalry outside of Buenos Aires is that of the two big clubs from the city of Rosario, Newell's Old Boys and Rosario Central.

 Given the club's full names, Estudiantes de La Plata and Gimnasia y Esgrima La Plata, it's no surprise to learn that both are based in the city of La Plata.
-Anyone doubting how fierce the rivalry is for this one need only look back to 1992, when Gimnasia claimed beat Estudiantes 1:0.
+Anyone doubting how fierce the rivalry is for this particular match need only look back to 1992, when Gimnasia beat Estudiantes 1:0.
 The celebrations from Gimnasia's fans when José Perdomo scored from a free-kick registered a low-intensity seismic event on a seismograph in the area, and so ever since the goal has been known as "El Gol del Terremoto" ("The Earthquake Goal").

 The Clásico del Oeste translates as The Western Derby, because it features the two main clubs from the the western part of Buenos Aires, Vélez Sársfield and Ferro Carril Oeste.
-It's one of the oldest rivalries in the Argentinian league, although Ferro Carril Oeste's struggles to get out Primera B Nacional since the turn of the century has meant that the fans haven't been able to experience it as much in recent years.
+It's one of the oldest rivalries in the Argentinian league, although Ferro Carril Oeste's constant struggle to get out Primera B Nacional since the turn of the century has meant that the fans haven't been able to experience it as much in recent years.